 - The main purpose of Treasury management is to ensure a firm’s liquidity position is stable.

-Suppose a company belonging to export business which has a regular requirement of foreign currencies, then company can request for bank’s treasury service to get the best foreign exchange rate.
+Suppose a company belonging to an export business has a standard requirement for foreign currencies.
+Then, the company can request the bank’s treasury service to get the best foreign exchange rate.

-This has been a guide to Business Banking and its definition.
-Here we discuss the 4 types of facilities provided by Business banking including its Characteristics and examples.
+This has been a guide to what is Business Banking.
+Here we explain its types of services, vs personal banking along with examples.
 You can learn more about financing from the following articles –